webqit/oohtml/README.md

 ### Quantum Scripts

-We often still need to write more serious reactive logic on the UI than a declarative data-binding language can provide.
+We often still need to write more serious reactive logic on the UI than a declarative data-binding language can provide for.
 But we shouldn't need to reach for special tooling or some "serious" programming paradigm on top of JavaScript.

-Here, from the same `<script>` element we write everyday, we get a direct upgrade path to reactive programming in just an attribute: `quantum`:
+Here, from the same `<script>` element we already write, we get a direct upgrade path to reactive programming in just an attribute: `quantum`:

 ```html
 <script quantum>